-AnQiCMS provides powerful multilingual support functionality, helping us easily promote our website content to global users.However, to correctly switch and display multilingual content, we need to understand the design approach of AnQiCMS in this aspect and configure and manage through several key steps.It mainly achieves independent content for different language versions by combining 'Multi-site Management', and provides 'Default Language Package' and 'Translation Tags' to handle the static text in system-built-in texts and templates.
+AnQiCMS provides powerful multilingual support features, helping us easily promote our website content to global users.However, in order to switch and display multilingual content correctly, we need to understand the design approach of AnQiCMS in this aspect and configure and manage it through several key steps.It mainly achieves independent content for different language versions by combining 'Multi-site management', and at the same time provides 'Default language package' and 'Translation tags' to handle the static text in the system built-in text and templates.

 Understanding the multilingual mechanism of AnQiCMS

-On a comprehensive level, the multilingual support of AnQiCMS can be broken down into the following main configuration stages:.
+In summary, the multilingual support of AnQiCMS can be decomposed into the following main configuration stages:

-1. Planning and setting up a multilingual site architecture
+1. Plan and build a multilingual site architecture

-As mentioned earlier, for content主体 in different language versions (such as, a Chinese product introduction and its corresponding English product introduction), AnQiCMS most recommends setting up an independent site for each language.
+As mentioned earlier, for different language versions of the content subject (for example, a Chinese product introduction and the corresponding English product introduction), AnQiCMS most recommends setting up an independent site for each language.

-When creating a new site, you need to specify a unique domain name or subdomain for each language site, and configure the database and back-end administrator account for it.Then, you can independently publish and manage all articles, products, pages, and other content under each language site's backend.
+When creating a new site, you need to specify a unique domain name or subdomain for each language site and configure the database and back-end administrator account for it.Later, you can independently publish and manage all articles, products, pages, and other content under each language site's backend.

-This step is mainly for managing the AnQiCMS backend interface and certain texts displayed on the website frontend that are generated or built-in by the system.
+This step is mainly to manage the AnQiCMS backend interface and some text display languages generated or built-in on the website frontend.

-In the AnQiCMS backend, go to the 'Global Function Settings' page under 'Backend Settings', and you will see an option for the 'Default Language Pack'.Here are multiple languages including Chinese and English to choose from.When you select and save a specific language package for a site, the admin interface of that site and some system default displayed texts (such as, if your template directly calls the system built-in 'Previous', 'Next' navigation text) will be displayed according to the selected language.
+In the AnQiCMS backend, go to the page under "Backend Settings" and "Global Function Settings", where you will see an option for the "Default Language Pack".Here is built-in Chinese and English and other languages for selection.
+After you have selected and saved a specific language package for a site, the background management interface of the site and some system default displayed text (such as, if your template directly calls the system built-in "Previous", "Next" navigation text) will be displayed according to the selected language.

 3. Translation of static text in the template

-Many website templates include some fixed and unchangeable text, such as 'Home', 'About Us', 'Contact Us', 'Privacy Policy', etc. This text is usually not dynamically generated by the backend content management system, but is written directly in the template file (.htmlfile) and.
-To allow these static texts to switch according to the current site's language setting, AnQiCMS introduces "translation tags" andlocalesdirectory.
+Many website templates contain some fixed and unchangeable text, such as "Home", "About Us", "Contact Us", "Privacy Policy", etc. This text is usually not dynamically generated by the backend content management system, but is written directly in the template file (.htmlIn the file.
+In order for these static texts to also be switched according to the current site's language settings, AnQiCMS has introduced translation tags andlocalesDirectory.

-You need to create a template folder inside your folderlocales.
-Under this directory, create a subfolder for each target language, and the folder name should correspond to the language code (for examplezh-cnRepresents Simplified Chinese,en-usrepresents American English,jarepresents Japanese and others).
-Create a subfolder for each language inside,default.ymlfile.
+You need to create one in your template folderlocalesdirectory.
+Under this directory, create a subfolder for each target language, the folder name should correspond to the language code (for examplezh-cnrepresenting Simplified Chinese,en-usRepresents American English,jaRepresents Japanese and others.).
+Create one in each language subfolderdefault.ymlfile.

-For example, for a website that supports Chinese and English:
+For example, for a website that supports Chinese-English bilingualism:

 /template/您的模板名/locales/zh-cn/default.yml"yourLocation": "您的位置" "contactUs": "联系我们"/template/您的模板名/locales/en-us/default.yml"yourLocation": "Your Location" "contactUs": "Contact Us"